 Peter Boghossian is a philosopher, atheist activist and author of the 2013 book ‘A Manual for Creating Atheists’.

-Peter Boghossian’s goal, it seems to me, is to help religious people, to trade their unreliable (religious) way of understanding the world (epistemology) to a reliable way of understanding the world (atheism/science).
+Peter Boghossian’s goal is to help religious people, to trade their unreliable (religious) way of understanding the world (epistemology) to a reliable way of understanding the world.

 1. What was your goal in writing A Manual for Creating Atheists?

 My primary goal was to give readers the tools to talk people out of faith and into reason.